move-coop/parsons/docs/index.rst

 Normally, tools like `pip` install Python libraries directly to your system.
 Python scripts or libraries look for their dependencies in your system.
-This can cause problems when you have two scripts/libraries installed that require differnt versions of the same library.
+This can cause problems when you have two scripts/libraries installed that require different versions of the same library.

 To solve this problem, we recommend you use *virtual environments* to install Parsons.
 Virtual environments allow you to keep different sets of installed libraries so that you can